madsmtm/objc2/crates/objc2/src/__topics/layered_safety.md

 nullable, and which are not, is difficult.

-Instead, we can autogenerate the above definition from the headers directly using type information exposed by `libclang`, giving us a very high confidence that it is correct!
+Instead, we can autogenerate the above definition from the headers directly using type information exposed by `clang`, giving us a very high confidence that it is correct!